gonzalofq1/446-final/README.md

 Most simulation parameters can be conveniently changed in `SchrodingerPDE.ipynb` by creating an instance of the `equations.SchrodingerBCNonLinear` class with desired parameters and taking the desired number of time steps.

-We assume a square uniform domain, but the values and resolution of this domain can be adjusted by changing the vairables `grid_x`, `grid_y`, and `resolution`.
+We assume a square uniform domain, but the values and resolution of this domain can be adjusted by changing the variables `grid_x`, `grid_y`, and `resolution`.

 To change the ratio of the timestep size to grad spacing $\alpha = dt/dx$, the variable `alpha` can be changed.